-2003 Makes an initial grant of \$500,000 to the Safety Net Project of the National Network to End Domestic Violence, a project that teaches domestic violence victims to safely and strategically use technology to protect themselves and their families.
+2003 grant of \$500,000 to the Safety Net Project of the National Network to End Domestic Violence, a project that teaches domestic violence victims to safely and strategically use technology to protect themselves and their families.
+2004 Lifetime Television's Times Square Project honors The Foundation for its work to stop violence against women.
+2004 Los Angeles' Good Shepard Shelter Guild recognizes the Mary Kay Foundation with its Community Service Award for its dedicated efforts to end domestic violence.

-2005

-Acknowledged for work to prevent domestic violence in Victor Rivers' book, APrivate Family Matter

-2004

-Lifetime Television's

-Times Square Project

-honors The Foundation

-for its work to stop

-violence against women.